kwurst/CS-401/Syllabus.md

 This is a course about learning to work within a large, distributed software project.
 A portion of our class time will be used for me to present some new material on the software development process, tool, group process, or object-oriented design.
 We will also use some class time to participate in the developer meetings of OpenMRS project.
 The bulk of our class time will be used for groups to present designs and code to the class in a peer-review process, and for groups to have a regularly-scheduled meeting time in which to work out process issues and to set goals and tasks for the upcoming week.

 ## Course Objectives
-This course is intended to mimic, as closely as possible, the professional software development team environment.
+This course is intended to mimic, as closely as possible in a university course, the professional software development team environment.

 You will perform development work in a significant software system, employing knowledge gained from courses taken throughout the Computer Science program.
 You will work in groups to manage a project; selecting and following appropriate project management techniques.
 You will work on the requirements, design, implementation, and quality assurance plan, and analyze the project for professional, social, and ethical issues.